AesaKamar/teachkidstocode/README.md

 You will be provided with a Virtual Machine image running Lubuntu.
 It contains all of the code, programs, and and environment you'll need to immediately become productive.

-*VirtualBox is a program you can use to run Virtual Machines* [Download VirtualBox here](https://www.virtualbox.org/wiki/Downloads) *We've made a virtual machine to help you get setup with this course.
-You can run it with VirtualBox* [Download the Virtual Machine specially built for this course here](https://drive.google.com/open?id=0BwkMe7DRbc4vV1pPaTcwLW1FYjQ) `v05232017`
+*VirtualBox is a program you can use to run Virtual Machines.*

+[Download VirtualBox here](https://www.virtualbox.org/wiki/Downloads)

+*We've made a virtual machine to help you get setup with this course.
+You can run it with VirtualBox*.

+[Download the Virtual Machine specially built for this course here](https://drive.google.com/open?id=0BwkMe7DRbc4vV1pPaTcwLW1FYjQ) `v05232017`

 The download is approximately 3Gb in size.